Resources for Mushroom Growers

 Milky mushrooms seem to be popular in India, but there are few details available for would-be growers.

 Scientifically known as Calocybe indica, the milky mushroom grows in forest environments in India.
 As far as we can tell, the species was first cultivated in the mid-1970's using straw substrates, much like oyster mushrooms.
 They seem to like very hot temperatures in the vicinity of 95° F. After incubation, a casing layer is added.
-Most of the information we have found comes from a substrate producer in India.
-He reports that the substrate is actually "cocopeat but it is washed 7 to 8 times, sterlized and made into blocks by compressing it."
-It is also said to be an organic substrate although the additives are not revealed.
-The following links provide information on cultivation techniques using this substrate.
+The following links provide information on cultivation techniques for this mushroom.